-The Division of General and Thoracic Surgery preforms over 3,500 cases annually, offering the trainee a robust clinical experience, particularly in advanced minimally invasive techniques.
+Fellowship training takes place at the main campus at Children’s National Hospital.
+Located in Washington, D.C., the hospital provides care for regional as well as international patients and offers fellows exposure to the full range of pediatric surgical disease and its complexity.
+The Division of General and Thoracic Surgery performs over 3,500 cases annually offering the trainee a robust clinical experience, particularly in advanced minimally invasive techniques.
 Graduating fellows finish with an average of 1200 cases encompassing all pediatric surgery index categories as well as innovative techniques.

 Fellows attend outpatient clinics an average of one half-day per week.
 A comprehensive conference series supplements the fellows’ educational experience.
 The fellows’ weekly conference follows an organized schedule incorporating the PedSCORE curriculum topics and advanced topics.
-Additional conferences include Morbidity & Mortality Conference, NICU/Surgery Combined Conference, Pathology/Radiology/Surgery Combined Conference and Tumor Board.
+Additional conferences include Morbidity and Mortality Conference, NICU/Surgery Combined Conference, Pathology/Radiology/Surgery Combined Conference and Tumor Board.